 Why get revisions?
 Get revisions when you require a workfile but do not need to update it.
 You can get revisions by selecting a versioned file, multiple versioned files, a project, or an entire project database.
-If you want to make changes to a revision, use the Check Out option (see "Checking Out Revisions" on page 153).

-- What happens during a get?
-When you get a revision, Serena PVCS Version Manager leaves the revision in the state that it is in (locked or unlocked) and creates a read-only workfile in the specified workfile location. - Specifying a When you get a revision, you can specify the revision by specifying a revision number, revision label, or promotion group.

-Get projects and project atabases When you choose to get revisions by selecting a project or project database, Version Manager gets the specified revision associated with every versioned file within the selected project or project database.
+If you want to make changes to a revision, use the Check Out option (see "Checking Out Revisions" on page 149).
+What happens during a get?
+When you get a revision, Version Manager leaves the revision in the state that it is in (locked or unlocked) and creates a read-only workfile in the specified workfile location.
+Specifying a revision When you get a revision, you can specify the revision by specifying a revision number, version label, or promotion group.
+Get projects and When you choose to get revisions by selecting a project or project database, Version Manager gets the specified revision associated with every versioned file within the project databases Manager gets the specified revision associated with every versioned file within the selected project or project database.